-The next stage is for the bridge to go through a detailed design stage, before construction, which should start in late summer 2023.
+The bridge went through a detailed design stage, before construction started in October 2023.

-In late September 2023, works will start on the new access road and bridge for Chelmer Waterside.
+In October 2023, works started on the new access road and bridge for Chelmer Waterside.

 We granted planning permission for the bridge in June 2021 (under planning application 21/00024/FUL).